SpaceG/spaceg.github.io/_posts/2015-06-02-this-is-why-we-hate-google.markdown

 <h2 class="section-heading">"Shutdown Things in the Internet"</h2>

 I'm ready to Shut Down some Services soon from the whole WWW.
 If you have Interess please feel free to Contact me to be Bigger!
+Reason: To forget the Past!
+You Know. <code>91%</code> of the Internet is Bullshit.
+So many silly services etc. and alot of Bullshit in the Internet!

 <a href="http://space.lucasgatsas.ch/64376473647637467364634376437647364736473647356736537657365763576375673657365763756376">space.lucasgatsas.ch</a>